mesako/SABERWest2023/docs/340-intro-to-vectors.md

 ## [1] 86 79 64 74 80
 ```

-We have used the `c` function to combine several individual elements that we typed out, but you can combine vectors together to make an even bigger vector.
+We have used the `c` function to combine several individual elements that we typed out, but you can combine vectors together to make an even bigger vector (worksheet task 2.4.1B).

 ```r